olwethuGIT/Portfoli/README.md

-# Portfoli
+# Portfolio
-This is a personal information portfolio
+This is a personal information site.